 A study of the mechanisms involved in the immune response.
 Emphasis on the structure and function of the components of the immune system, including humoral and cellular activity, complement, and hypersensitivity.
-Prerequisites: BIOL 2341/2141 or 2470, 2380/2180 and 3310 with a C or higher in each course.
+Prerequisites: BIOL 2380/2180 and 3310 with a C or higher in each course.